-At August 31, 2018 the employer's proportion of the collective net pension liability was 0.0055035%. which was a decrease of 0.0001063% from its proportion measured as of August 31, 2017.
+At August 31, 2018 the employer's proportion of the collective net pension liability was 0.0042932%. which was an increase (decrease) of -0.0003507345% from its proportion measured as of August 31, 2017.

-Changes Since the Prior Actuarial Valuation - The following were changes to the actuarial assumptions or other inputs that affected the measurement of the total pension liability since the prior measurement period.
+Changes Since the Prior Actuarial Valuation -

+The following were changes to the actuarial assumptions or other inputs that affected measurement of the total pension liability since the prior measurement period.